bnaard/yaafc/context/PLANNING.md

 - use tox-uv for testing
 - use deptry for dependency management
 - use mkdocs for documentation
+- use markdownlint for markdown linting
+- use mkdocstrings for generating documentation from docstrings
+- use pytest for testing
+- use pytest-cov for code coverage
+- use pytest-mock for mocking in tests

 ## Python Package Manager